-he timing of the project and the method of payment are the two main things that both the client and the contractor always want to find out "on the shore.
-Luckily, you don't have to reinvent the wheel, nor do you have to reinvent models of cooperation with contractors.
-Let's talk about one of the main such models - Time&Material.
-And right away let's try to figure out why you should sometimes prefer it when creating web products to, for example, the simpler and more straightforward Fixed Price.
+A project deadline and the method of payment are the two main things that both the client and the contractor always want to find out “on the shore”.
+Fortunately, you do not need to reinvent the wheel or models of cooperation with performers.

 How it works

-Time&Material — is a type of collaboration when the performer gets paid for the total number of hours he or she has spent on the job.
-It's not a fixed amount for a specific project, as with the Fixed Price model.
+Time&Material is the type of cooperation where a project manager is paid by the total number of hours he or she has spent on it.
+And not a fixed amount for a specific project, as with the Fixed Price model.

-On the one hand, this means that you are no longer just signing a contract and waiting for the result of the work to be done.
-On the other hand, the chances that the finished product will meet all your expectations are greatly increased.
+Also, the customer is more involved in the project under such a scheme, and can make adjustments along the way.
+On the one hand, it means that you are not just signing a contract and waiting for the result of the work.
+On the other hand – the chances that the finished product will meet all your expectations, significantly increased.

 Fixed Price VS Time&Material

-On the other hand, if you work with Fixed Price, you know when the project will be completed, but if you choose to pay by the hour, you should be aware that the deadline is a relative concept.
+On the other hand, if you are working with Fixed Price, you understand immediately the terms of the project completion, while choosing payment by the hour, it is important to realize that the timing is relative.
 As, however, are the scope of work.
 And sometimes the result itself.

 And a little more about the advantages and disadvantages of the T&M model

-We've already figured out why it's more convenient and profitable in some cases to use the Time&Material model than Fixed Price.
-But that doesn't mean you should give up on the latter and choose the hourly rate for absolutely all projects.
+We’ve already figured out why it’s more convenient and profitable in some cases to use the Time&Material model than Fixed Price.
+But that doesn’t mean that you should give up on the latter and go with hourly billing for absolutely all projects.

-- Greater involvement of the customer in the project.
-You can closely monitor the implementation of the idea (or you can not observe, but, dibs, then blame only on yourself).
+- Greater customer involvement in the project.
+You can carefully monitor the implementation of the idea (or not to observe, but then blame only on yourself).

-- Ability to make changes in functionality, interface, product specifications right in the process of its development.
-Test hypotheses and, if necessary, change the direction of work.
+- The ability to make changes in functionality, interface, product specifications right in the development process.
+Testing hypotheses and changing the direction of work if necessary.

 - Better implementation of the product.
 Especially when it comes to large projects.
-It's hard to imagine that Fixed Price would work really well when developing a large-scale web-product or a startup, where new ideas and hypotheses are constantly emerging along the way.
-But for small tasks, it's better to go with the good old Fixed Price.
+It is hard to imagine that a fixed TOR will work really well during the development of large-scale software, where new ideas and hypotheses are constantly appearing along the way.
+But for small tasks, it’s better to go with the good old Fixed Price.

-In our humble opinion, this model of cooperation is best suited if you have:
+In our humble opinion, this collaborative model is best suited if you have:

-- A project at the testing stage.
+- A project in the testing phase.
 When you need to divide the work into several stages.
-There are still many hypotheses, refinements, bugs that need to be fixed.
+There are still many hypotheses, refinements, bugs to fix.

-- A medium-term project (up to six months) that lacks clear specifications and documentation at first.
-All this will emerge in the course of the work.
+- A medium-term project (up to six months), which at the beginning does not have clear specifications and documentation.
+All this will appear in the process of work.

 - A big project from scratch.
-Do you attract a large team of developers, and the deadline for implementation starts at a year?
-With such volumes and time, it's difficult to create specifications for the entire project.
-There are a lot of adjustments and revisions waiting for you.
+Involve a large team of developers, and the implementation timeframe starts from one year?
+With such volumes and time it is difficult to make specifications for the whole project.
+There will be a lot of adjustments and refinements.

 We are also ready to cooperate with you according to the Time&Material model.
-All changes will be made to the project promptly, and each stage will be implemented on time.
+All changes to the project will be made promptly, and every stage will be implemented on time.